Get In Touch

 • Air Filtration: Semiconductors use high-efficiency particulate air (HEPA) filters and ultra-low penetration air (ULPA) filters to effectively remove tiny particles from the air.
 These filters can capture particles as small as 0.3 and 0.12 micrometers, respectively.

-• Temperature Control: Keeping a stable temperature is also necessary to prevent damage to semiconductor materials.
+• Temperature Control: Maintaining stable temperatures is also necessary, both to prevent damage to semiconductor materials and to keep personnel safe and comfortable.

 • Airflow: Unidirectional airflow, also known as laminar airflow, is another important design feature often found in semiconductor cleanrooms.
 It’s just what it sounds like: airflow that moves in one direction, typically downward or horizontally, to sweep away contaminants.